orangeduck/mpc/README.md

 mpc_parser_t* mpc_lift_val(mpc_val_t* x);
 ```

-Always successful, returns `x`
+Consumes no input, always successful, returns `x`

 Combinators
 -----------

-Combinators are functions that take one or more parsers and return a new one.
-These combinators work independent of what types the input parsers return.
+Combinators are functions that take one or more parsers and return a new parser.
+These combinators work independent of what exactly those input parsers return on success.
 In languages such as Haskell ensuring you don't ferry one type of data into a parser requiring a different type of data is done by the compiler.
-But in C we don't have that luxury, so it is at the discretion of the programmer to ensure that he or she deals correctly with the output types of different parsers.
+But in C we don't have that luxury.
+So it is at the discretion of the programmer to ensure that he or she deals correctly with the outputs of different parser types.

 A second annoyance in C is that of manual memory management.
-Some parsers might get half-way and then fail, meaning they need to clean up any partial data that has been collected in the parse.
-In Haskell this is handled by the Garbage Collector but in C these functions will need to take _destructors_ - functions which clean up and partial data that has been collected.
+Some parsers might get half-way and then fail.
+This means they need to clean up any partial data that has been collected in the parse.
+In Haskell this is handled by the Garbage Collector, but in C these combinators will need to take _destructor_ functions as input, which say how clean up any partial data that has been collected.

 Here are the main combinators and how to use then.